dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

             $tokens[] = $token;
         }

-        // return a _collection_ of tokens, Godzilla is angry. return new Tokens($tokens);
+        // return a _collection_ of tokens, Godzilla is angry.
+Should he be? return new Tokens($tokens);
     }
 }